caracara6/get_moving/README.md

 * The app mainly utilises neutral colours of black, grey and white, which can draw users in to focus on the defining, important components of the app.

-* The accent colours of red and pale-red were chosen as this colour is associated with passion, zeal, and energy, which ties in with the app's overall theme.
+* The accent colour of red was chosen as this colour is associated with passion, zeal, and energy, which ties in with the app's overall message.

 _Font Choice_